tsaad-dev/drafts/te-mpls/draft-saad-teas-yang-te-mpls.md

 The MPLS TE YANG module "ietf-te-mpls" imports the following modules:

-- ietf-te defined in {{!I-D.ietf-teas-yang-te}}
+- ietf-te and ietf-te-device defined in {{!I-D.ietf-teas-yang-te}}
-- ietf-te-types and ietf-te-mpls-types defined in
+- ietf-te-types and ietf-te-packet-types defined in
   {{!I-D.ietf-teas-yang-te-types}}
 - ietf-routing-types defined in {{!RFC8294}}
 - ietf-mpls-static defined in {{!I-D.ietf-mpls-static-yang}}